CPR for the Worn Dentition: from Concept to Prototype to RestorationDecember 30, 2019 by AACD Executive Office

 AACD Accredited Member Dennis Hartlieb, DDS, AAACD, has found success with direct resin bonding in a no-preparation, reversible technique.
 The direct bonded restorations serve as a prototype, permitting dentist and patient to work out esthetic, occlusal, functional, or phonetic issues before the teeth are irreversibly prepared.
 The Concept to Prototype to Restoration method (or CPR) enables dentists to treat patients in a safe and reversible manner.

 Besides being reversible, there are other advantages to the CPR philosophy:

 Predictability Creates Happier Patients

 The traditional strategy for addressing worn dentition is subject to many challenges.
 With the CPR method, patients can function with a prototype restoration to be certain they are satisfied with their speech and esthetics.
 Once both patient and dentist are happy with the result, it can either be maintained indefinitely, resurfaced with a more esthetic composite layering technique, or eventually transitioned to porcelain restorations.

-Discover the clinical technique in the full course in the AACD Virtual Campus, and read Dr. Hartlieb’s step-by-step article in the Journal of Cosmetic Dentistry.
+Discover the clinical technique in the full course here, and read Dr. Hartlieb’s step-by-step article in the Journal of Cosmetic Dentistry.